duoduo-JessicaZhang/JSON-data-cleaning/README.md

 # JSON-data-cleaning
-This is the transform step of a ETL process
+This is the transform step of an ETL process